 secured lock Secured with SHA-256 Encryption

-While liability covers the third party, PIP is designed to protect you and your co-passengers in case of an accident.
-Since Minnesota is a no-fault state, you are required to purchase PIP coverage.
+While liability covers the third party, bodily injury liability insurance helps protect you and your co-passengers in case of an accident.
+Additionally, Minnesota is a no-fault state, meaning you are required to purchase personal injury protection (PIP) coverage.

 In case of an accident, PIP will cover your or another covered person’s medical bills, lost wages, child care, and funeral expenses.
 The PIP system is expected to help you get back on your feet after an accident by paying medical bills and other expenses without assessing who was at fault.